ARM-software/arm-trusted-firmware/docs/user-guide.md

 cache maintenance defects in the software.

-NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a File-system" section above).
+NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

-    FVP_Base_AEMv8A-AEMv8A                              \
+    <path-to>/FVP_Base_AEMv8A-AEMv8A                    \
     -C pctl.startup=0.0.0.0                             \
     -C bp.secure_memory=0                               \
     -C cluster0.NUM_CORES=4                             \